handle-my-admissions/student-app/README.md

 <hr/>

-## 🎊 student
+## 🎊 student-app
-"student" is an application that severs "applicant" users of Handle My Admission.
+"student-app" is an application that severs "applicant" users of Handle My Admission.

 Note: This repository is the TypeScript version of the Old Codebase (https://github.com/admission-portal/ap-student) which is now being deprecated, and will not be maintained further.